Grace Centre for Newborn Intensive Care at The Children's Hospital at Westmead

 Caring for critically ill babies

 To help make your time in Grace as comfortable as possible we recommend you download the Parent's Guide which has loads of useful information.
-Here's a few quick tips:
+Here are a few quick tips:

 This is extremely important in this critical care environment, so please remember to remove your watch, always wash your hands and ensure visitors do the same.

 'All about me": Your baby's diary

 Is a great way to record your baby's progress, milestones, activities as well as your experience during your time in Grace.

 We have an outside patio area, just near reception as you enter Grace, available for your use.
 There is also a kitchen and lounge area.

 Every day our medical teams visit to check on your baby's progress.
 It's a good time to ask the specialists and neonatal team any questions or raise any issues.
 In the morning rounds commence at 0830 and 3pm in the afternoon.
 If you would like to speak to a doctor outside these times please let a member of our team know.

 Collaborating in care